A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

-\end{Lemma} \begin{proof} As mentioned above, in Remark \ref{Lin^(2) as reflection}, this follows from the calculations in the previous section, and in particular on the properties of the composite profunctors, $\mathbf{A\bullet B}$ and $\mathbf{B\bullet A}$, as given in Lemma \ref{A.B and B.A}, but we will give a direct proof, so as to accustom the reader to the links between profunctor and bimodule composition arguments.
+\end{Lemma} \begin{proof} As mentioned above, in Remark \ref{Lin^(2) as reflection}, this follows from the calculations in the previous section, and in particular on the properties of the composite profunctors, $\mathbf{A\bullet B}$ and $\mathbf{B\bullet A}$, as given in Lemma \ref{A.B and B.A}.
+This is sketched in \S\ref{sec:Mor_monoidal}.
+We now give a direct proof, so as to accustom the reader to the links between profunctor and bimodule composition arguments.

 We first see what happens at the level of underlying vector spaces.
 Let $x\in \Gamma_0$ and $z \in \Gamma''_0$, then

 Here, fixing $x \in \Gamma_0$ and $z \in \Gamma_0''$, the linear equivalence relation\footnote{i.e., an equivalence relation whose quotient is a vector space.}, $\simeq$, is generated by, for $y, y' \in \Gamma_0'$, $v_{(x,y)} \in \Hp(x,y)$ and $v'_{(y',z)} \in \Hp(y',z)$, and an arrow, $y\ra{g} y'$, in $\Gamma'_1$,